hillnl/hillnl.github.io/index.md

   - image_path: assets/img/Chulapas.jpg
     alt: "Madrid picture"
     title: "Madrid, Spain"
     excerpt: "I was born in Madrid and lived there until I was 10.
-I went to a traditional, Spanish school and used to speak better Spanish than English."
+I returned to Madrid for my semester abroad and got to rediscover the city as an adult!"
   - image_path: assets/img/Colorado.jpg
     alt: "Skiing picture"
     title: "Denver, Colorado"